publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch72/schIII/ptF/m__us_usc_t42_s5732a.md

     Pars.
 (4) to (8).
 [Pub.
 L. 110–378][/us/pl/110/378], § 10(b), added par.
 (4) and redesignated former pars.
 (4) to (7) as (5) to (8), respectively.

     2003—Subsec.
 (3)(A)(i).
 [Pub.
-L. 108–96][/us/pl/108/96] inserted “, or, in the case of a youth seeking shelter in a center under part A of this subchapter, not more than 18 years of age” after “of age”.
+L. 108–96][/us/pl/108/96] inserted “, or, in the case of a youth seeking shelter in a center under part A, not more than 18 years of age” after “of age”.

 ----------